-The investing world finds itself in something of a limbo zone at the moment.
-We aren’t seeing the unbelievable growth of pre-2008 markets yet but a few corrections in the last year have many Wall Street big-hitters preaching gospel of an impending collapse.
-To make matters worse, every cowboy with a finance degree thinks he’s Warren Buffet Junior.
+The investing world finds itself in a curious position at the moment.
+To make matters worse, every cowboy with a Robinhood account thinks he’s Warren Buffett 2.0.
 While it can all be a little overwhelming, this story proves that there’s a fortune to be made by even the most novice investor, simply by paying attention at the right time.

 Despite the investing fever gripping our nation, the modest Peter Proksa had never bought a share in his life.
 He was content with a quiet lifestyle and studied to become a health inspector.
 Upon graduating, he was generally unhappy with his career prospects and quickly moved on, finding himself working at a gaming venue managing poker machines.
 From there, Proksa hustled up the ranks to become a mainstay croupier at the glitzy Crown Casino, eventually being promoted to the high roller room.
 It was here that his clientele became a source of amazement.
 He watched players from around the world throwing up to $300,000 down on a single hand and shrugging off losses like they were pocket change.